DC Courts' Pandemic Operations Information

 - Telephone: 202-879-9604 (The Jurors Office is experiencing high call volumes.
 Please leave a message for a return call within one business day).

-DC COURT OF APPEALS UPDATE 6/30/2021 - For the latest information regarding DC Court of Appeals operations, please see this June 25th order.
+DC COURT OF APPEALS UPDATE 12/23/2021 - For the latest information about DC Court of Appeals operations, please see this December 23, 2021 order.

 The District of Columbia Court of Appeals has issued several orders adjusting its operations to address concerns regarding the Coronavirus (COVID-19).
-The current order was issued March 22, 2021 and addresses operations through June 30, 2021.
-The court plans to issue another order regarding operations prior to June 30, 2021, which will further address court operations.
-All cases scheduled for oral argument for the months of April, May and June will be heard by a panel of judges via videoconference.
+The current order was issued December 23, 2021, and addresses operations through April 30, 2022.
+All cases scheduled for oral argument will be heard by a panel of judges via videoconference.

 DC COURT OF APPEALS UPDATE about the July DC Bar Exam 2/10/2021 - In light of continued pandemic conditions, to protect the health and safety of examinees, proctors, and court staff, while performing its duty to assure the competence of persons licensed to practice law in the District of Columbia, the Court will administer the remote Uniform Bar Examination (UBE), which is now available, in July 2021.
 The application period will open at 10:00 am Eastern Time on May 3, 2021, and will close at 5:00 pm Eastern Time on May 21, 2021.
 There will be no late application period.
 Applicants who sit for the February 2021 exam will have their results by May 14, 2021, which will allow time for unsuccessful February applicants to re-apply.
 Applicants may check the National Conference of Bar Examiners website (www.ncbex.org/) for additional information regarding the remote UBE.